 How to hide your internet history

-An abuser can often tell when a woman has made up her mind to leave and put an end to the abuse.
+A perpetratorcan often tell when a survivor has made up their mind to leave and put an end to the abuse.
 For your safety, learn to hide your internet history.

 Computer